TheM1ddleM1n/Waddle/README.md

 - Website coming soon
 - Version updated to 6.2!

-### [6.16] v6 - Anti-AFK improvements thanks to Scripter!
+### [6.16] v6 - AntiAFK improvements thanks to Scripter!
 - AntiAFK improvements with a message displaying in chat implying that you are AFK.
 - Idle Delay Settings added to Utilities
-- Countdown removed from AntiAFK
+- 5 second countdown removed from AntiAFK
-- updated version
+- updated script version
 - and some cleanup of code

 ### [6.16] v5 — Cleanup & Refactors